currentjs/gen/README.md

 ## Example: Building a Blog System 📝

-Here's how you'd create a complete blog system:
+Here's how you'd create a complete very simple blog system:

 ### 1. Create the app and module
 ```bash